sillsdev/ptx2pdf/docs/dev/complex.md

 # Complex polyglot layouts
 At present, the XeTeX code allows for vertical alignment of multiple columns.
-The column arrangement can (for polyglots) be defined as a series of letters (`L` - originally the Left colunm. `R` - originally the Right column, and then `A`, `B`, `C` etc.) The  column order is  set as a string, `LRA` for a default triglot, (becomming `ARL` on mirrored pages),  and if the `polyglot-simplepages` is loaded, the column order might be `LR,AB` for a quad-glot over two pages.
+The column arrangement can (for polyglots) be defined as a series of letters (`L` - originally the Left column. `R` - originally the Right column, and then `A`, `B`, `C` etc.) The  column order is  set as a string, `LRA` for a default triglot, (becoming `ARL` on mirrored pages),  and if the `polyglot-simplepages` is loaded, the column order might be `LR,AB` for a quad-glot over two pages.
 This string is interpreted by the layout code to presentation determine order and where the different translations are on which pages.
 Currently, an entirely blank page is specified by `-`.
 Eventually, this could be extended so that `-` indicates  a page or section with note lines.

 There have been some requests for up/down diglots, where one translation is displayed below another.